SirkadirovLimited/SimplePM_Server/README.md

 ### Author rights and patents
 Initial copyright and patents holder of this project - [Yurij Kadirov (Sirkadirov)](https://sirkadirov.com/).

-- SimplePM v2.X.X "Moongirl" - Copyright (C) 2018, Yurij Kadirov and other contributors.
+- **SimplePM v2.1.X "Bloody Moongirl"** - Copyright (C) 2018-2019, Yurii Kadirov and other contributors.
 All rights reserved.
+- **SimplePM v2.0.X "Moongirl"** - Copyright (C) 2018-2019, Yurii Kadirov and other contributors.
+All rights reserved.
-- SimplePM v1.X.X "Alien Baroness" - Copyright (C) 2017, Yurij Kadirov and other contributors.
+- **SimplePM v1.X.X "Alien Baroness"** - Copyright (C) 2017, Yurii Kadirov and other contributors.
 All rights reserved.